bharatk21k/lesscode-iac/README.md

 ### Empty Microservice

-If you want to create an empty microservice stack and deploy API, MQ services (later), use the scripts below.
+If you want to create an empty microservice stack and deploy API, MQ services (later), create the scripts below.
 Currently it only supports building a microservice in AWS.

-main.tf
+**main.tf**
 ```
 # 1st create a valid cert.
 Since we are using CF to map custom domain (via route module), we have to create it in us-east-1 region.
 module "cert" {